mtorials/dial-phone/README.md

 implementation("de.mtorials.dail-phone:dial-phone-encryption:0.3.0")
 // If you want to use bot features, not well-supported at the moment implementation("de.mtorials.dail-phone:dial-phone-bot:0.3.0")
+// If you are interested in the matrix-sdk-crypto bindings implementation("de.mtorials.dail-phone:dial-phone-olm-machine:0.3.0")
 // A ktor client of your choice, here okhttp
 // please check for a newer version! implementation("io.ktor:ktor-client-okhttp:1.5.0")